HEALTH & SAFETY PROGRAMS

 - Temperatures in fields are generally 8-10 degrees (F) higher than the daily high reported by the National Weather Service

-For more information about Health & Safety Programs, please contact Melanie Forti, Health & Safety Programs Director.
+For more information about Health & Safety Programs, please contact Melanie Forti, Director of Health & Safety Programs, AFOP.